 As business continued to grow, they found the need for a salesman, as it was becoming a little overwhelming for Randy.
 The salesman would also bring to the table the ability to use a cad program to draw 3 dimensional renderings.
 This proved to be invaluable and would take Total Home Improvements to the next level.
 Having another salesman and being able to offer renderings of a client’s finished project helped sales increase immediately.

 With all of this going on, they were also buying houses to rehab and resell as well as building new homes.
 They now had a host of employees and subcontractors and quite a few vehicles, it seemed that they were everywhere.
 The type of work that they were originally doing , now represented a much smaller percentage of their total jobs.

-After over 25 years in business, they still have the same integrity and strive to make each customer feel like the only customer.
+After more than 30 years in business, they still have the same integrity and strive to make each customer feel like the only customer.